 Program Director: Claire Beevers

-The Master of Science in Textile Design provides both integration and balance between creative design and technology, to prepare students for successful careers within the US textile design industry.
-The program opens up the opportunity for successful and creative professional development for students who hold previous studio arts degrees, plus those coming from alternative backgrounds.
+The Master of Science in Textile Design provides both integration and balance between creative design and technology to prepare students for successful careers within the U.S. textile design industry.
+The program opens up the opportunity for successful and creative professional development for students who hold previous studio arts degrees as well as those coming from alternative backgrounds.

 Program Learning Outcomes

 Through the course of the program, students will:

 - Develop an appreciation of the multifaceted nature of textile design and the technical knowledge, skills, design and development processes and business structures required for a professional career in textiles.

 - Practice sustained visual research through original visual observation and trend information.